 FanDuel Sportsbook has the Giants at +380 for yes and -550 for no — an accurate reading for a 4-12 team trying to move forward.

-Here is an interesting angle considering the Giants and every other team you consider, both for futures and in-game betting.
+Here is an interesting angle on the Giants and every other team you’re considering, both for futures and in-game betting.

 Not much separates the haves and have-nots in the NFL.
 Of the 32 teams, a full 12 had records between 9-7 and 7-9 last year.
 A 9-7 makes the playoffs.
 A 7-9 team fires its coach.